-Newer social media channels, like Instagram Stories and Snapchat, have made user videos as popular as photos.
-Put moments at your event into motion with eye-catching lighting and digital backdrops that encourage viewers to share unique videos and content.
+Other social media channels, like Instagram Stories and Snapchat, have made user videos as popular as photos.
+Put moments at your event into motion with engaging experiences like eye-catching lighting and digital backdrops that encourage viewers to share unique videos and content.
 Events are the perfect place to activate, engage and create content that can live on far beyond the day or days of the event itself.

 2.Interactive Projection Mapping